 § C6-16.
 Authorization to borrow [Amended 7-22-1993 by Res.
-No. 93-1].
+No. 93-1, 12-6-2022 by Res.
+2022-03].

-The Town shall have the power to borrow money for any proper public purpose and to evidence such borrowing by the issue of its general obligation bonds, notes, or other certificates of indebtedness in a manner prescribed in this Charter or the Maryland Code.
-Notwithstanding any provisions in the Maryland Code to the contrary, bonds of the municipal corporation may be sold privately to a financial institution or other party after requesting and receiving a bid price for said bonds from at least three potential buyers, at least one of which must be a commercial bank authorized to conduct business in the State of Maryland.
+The Town shall have the power to borrow money for any proper public purpose and to evidence such borrowing by the issue of its general obligation bonds, notes, or other certificates or evidence of indebtedness in a manner prescribed in this Charter or the Maryland Code.
+Notwithstanding any provisions in the Maryland Code to the contrary, bonds of the Town may be sold privately to a financial institution or other party after requesting and receiving a bid price for said bonds from at least three potential buyers, at least one of which must be a commercial bank authorized to conduct business in the State of Maryland.
 No public advertisement soliciting bids for said bonds shall be required.
-In addition to borrowing by issuance of bonds and tax anticipation notes, the Town may also borrow funds for a period of up to one year in an amount not to exceed one million dollars by executing a note or other certificate of indebtedness, after approval of a resolution adopted at a public hearing by the Mayor and Commissioners.
+In addition to borrowing by issuance of bonds and tax anticipation notes, the Town may also borrow funds for a period of up to one year in an amount not to exceed one million dollars by executing a note or other certificate or evidence of indebtedness, after approval of a resolution adopted at a public hearing by the Mayor and Commissioners.
 Such additional form of borrowing shall not require adoption of an ordinance.
 Such borrowing by resolution may by renewed for additional periods not exceeding one year for each renewal.
 Each renewal shall require adoption of a new resolution by the Mayor and Commissioners at a public meeting.
+Nothing in the section shall prohibit or preclude the town from borrowing money for a public purpose as part of a local government borrowing program maintained by State or Federal agencies.
+Bonds may be part of a public offering through a State agency.

 § C6-17.
-Payment of indebtedness.1
+Payment of indebtedness.